 - Life insurance policies are for the old, or for people with families.
-It is never to soon to think about Life insurance and the benefits it provides to your loved ones long after you are gone.
-Even if you do not have a spouse or children, Life insurance can help your surviving family members cover the costs of funeral and burial expenses or pay off any of your student loans or outstanding debt.
+It is never too soon to think about life insurance and the benefits it provides to your loved ones long after you are gone.
+Even if you do not have a spouse or children, life insurance can help your surviving family members cover the costs of funeral and burial expenses or pay off any of your student loans or outstanding debt.

-- Only the “bread winner” needs Life insurance.
+- Only the “bread winner” needs life insurance.
 Just because one person in the household is the sole financial provider, or the larger financial provider, does not mean that the other spouse should go uninsured.
-Think about how your family will be able to cope financially without your contribution – whether it’s a drop in monthly earnings or suddenly having additional expenses (i.e. child care).
+Think about how your family will be able to cope financially without your contribution – whether it’s a drop in monthly earnings or suddenly having additional expenses (like child care).

-- Online Life insurance policies are the cheapest.
-Everyone likes to shop online; there’s no stress of personal interaction and we can do it in our pajamas on the couch.
-When it comes to Life insurance, shopping online may not give you the best deals.
+- Online life insurance policies are the cheapest.
+Everyone likes to shop online, there’s no stress of personal interaction and we can do it in our PJs on the couch.
+When it comes to life insurance, shopping online may not give you the best deals.
 This is because when you shop online, you are provided individual insurance policy pricing.
 Going through an independent insurance agent, however, can get you access to better prices because we represent a group of people.